Mark DiDia

-Mark DiDia is an American music executive and artist advocate with over 40 years of experience in the music industry.
-His early interest in music was influenced by his exposure to The Beatles, as well as attending a screening of A Hard Day's Night at a New Jersey drive-in theater in 1965.
-Growing up as the son of an electrician, DiDia developed a strong interest in radio, which eventually led him to launch his high school's radio station with his father's help.
-This experience played a significant role in shaping his career path.
+Mark DiDia is an American music executive and artist advocate with more than four decades of experience in the music industry.
+His passion for music was sparked at an early age, influenced by the cultural impact of The Beatles.

+Raised as the son of an electrician, DiDia developed a strong fascination with radio and broadcasting.
+With his father’s support, he launched his high school’s radio station—an early entrepreneurial effort that helped shape his career trajectory.
+This foundational experience set the stage for a lifelong commitment to artist development, advocacy, and leadership within the music business.

 DiDia hails from Edison, New Jersey.
 In 1976, he joined WTSR at The College of New Jersey (then Trenton State College), where he served as program director for three years.
 During his tenure, he played a key role in expanding the station's operations to a 24-hour format.

 Career

 DiDia began his career in radio as music director and afternoon DJ at WMGM in Atlantic City.
-This role led to a position as Music Director and on-air talent at WYSP in Philadelphia.
+This role led to a position as music director and on-air talent at WYSP in Philadelphia.
 At WYSP, DiDia created the popular METALSHOP show, which aired on Saturday nights and contributed to the early exposure of several notable artists, including Metallica, Mötley Crüe, and Bon Jovi.

 Following his success at WYSP, DiDia was selected by Infinity Broadcasting to help launch WXRK, a new station in New York City,formerly WKTU, rebranded as K-Rock.
-The station debuted during the weekend of the 1985 Live Aid concert, with DiDia serving as its first on-air host as well as Music Director.
+The station debuted during the weekend of the 1985 Live Aid concert, with DiDia serving as its first on-air host as well as music director.
 During his time at K-Rock, he introduced audiences to new artists, including the Beastie Boys, and began his long-standing professional relationship with producer Rick Rubin.